mezieOX/Clean-code-by-Mezie/README.md

 The most frustrating thing about **Unclean code** is that when you want to apply a simple change to the existing code, even if you know that it's only one-line change. it's nearly impossible to make the change without braking something else, or sometimes not disgusting yourself.
 Another possibility is that you need to modify another place, and so on. it's a kind of **rabbit hole** to make that simple one-liner.
 The dead loop is that, because it's hard to change people tend to not change it but just add patches on it, which in turn make it even harder to change again 😞.

 ## Lessons
-+ Learnt that obedient is very important, hard-working etc
++ Learnt that obedient is very important, hard-working
 + For me to become a bad ass developer, i must be familiar with Clean code
 + The popular way to split my project is to divide it by features first
 + I also learnt that the Kebab case is a popular one (naming convention) in the JS community overall, and i would name a component like generic-card.tsx and i can use ESlint and FolderLint to ensure that my team has the same naming standard for files and folders